SerenityOS/serenity/Base/usr/share/man/man1/crash.md

 handle userspace crashes, and can be used to simulate many different kinds of crashes.

+Some crash tests are only available on certain architectures.

 ## Options

+All architectures:

-* `-A`: Test that all of the following crash types crash as expected.
+* `-A`: Test that all of the crash types implemented on this architecture crash as expected.
 * `-s`: Perform a segmentation violation by dereferencing an invalid pointer.
-* `-d`: Perform a division by zero.
 * `-i`: Execute an illegal CPU instruction.
 * `-a`: Call `abort()`.
 * `-m`: Read a pointer from uninitialized malloc memory, then read from it.